acalvom/acalvom/README.md

-<h1 align="center">Hi 👋, I'm Andrea 👩‍</h1>
+<h1 align="center">Hi there 👋, I'm Andrea 👩‍</h1>
-<h3 align="center">Junior Developer from Spain 👩‍💻</h3>
+<h3 align="center">Web Developer based on Spain 👩‍💻</h3>

 <p align="center">

-    I am a telecommunications engineer 📡 working as a web developer 🖥️.
-Since I finished my master's degree in web engineering at Universidad Politécnica de Madrid 👩‍🎓 I started working as software developer on Fundación General de la UPM 💼.
-In my position then I perform Frontend tasks such as web page layout, maintenance of the university website, content creation and development of internal applications of the UPM.
-I have recently started working in DCSL Guidesmiths.<br /><br />
+👋 **Welcome to my GitHub Profile!** 👨‍💻
+I am delighted to extend my warmest greetings to you.
+Allow me to introduce myself – I am a passionate and dedicated web developer, with a specialization in the dynamic world of React.
+With a journey spanning three enriching years in the realm of frontend development, I've embarked on a transformative odyssey of creating seamless and captivating digital experiences.

+🚀 **Professional Journey:**
+My academic roots trace back to the realm of telecommunication engineering, where I honed my analytical prowess and problem-solving skills.
+However, my true calling beckoned me towards the vibrant world of web development.
+This led me to embark on a remarkable journey that culminated in the completion of a master's degree in web development.
+My academic background serves as a solid foundation, blending technical acumen with an innovative approach.

+💼 **At One Beyond:**
+Currently, I am fortunate to contribute my expertise as a key member of the dynamic team at One Beyond.
+Here, I strive to transcend the boundaries of conventional web development, pushing the envelope of what's possible.
+With an unwavering commitment to excellence, I aim to craft digital landscapes that not only meet but exceed expectations, leaving an indelible mark on the digital realm.

+🛠️ **Crafting Experiences with React:**
+In my toolkit, React takes center stage.
+This versatile JavaScript library is my canvas, where I paint intricate user interfaces and architect engaging user experiences.

+🌟 **Philosophy:**
+For me, web development is more than code – it's about telling stories, solving problems, and sparking emotions through pixels and lines of logic.
+Every line of code is a brushstroke that contributes to the masterpiece of a seamless digital journey.
+My commitment to excellence drives me to continuously explore new horizons, stay up-to-date with the latest trends, and collaborate with fellow enthusiasts to foster innovation.

+🌐 **Connect:**
+I invite you to explore my GitHub repositories, where I pour my heart and soul into various projects, experiments, and contributions.
+Feel free to connect with me and share your insights – collaboration is the fuel that propels innovation forward.

+Thank you for visiting my GitHub profile.

+Happy coding! 🚀👨‍💻<br /><br />
 </p>

-<h3 align="center"> ⬇️ You can find me here: ⬇️</h3>
+<h3 align="center"> ⬇️ You can find me here ⬇️</h3>
 <p align="center">
     <a href="https://github.com/acalvom?tab=repositories" target="_blank"><img
             src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white" /</a>